learn-co-curriculum/react-hooks-redux-initial-dispatch/README.md

 * How dispatching an initial action gives an initial render of the view.
 * How dispatching an initial action gives an initial setup of the store's state.

+To follow along in this code-along, use the `js/reducer.js` file and update according to the Readme.
+Open `index.html` and try running `dispatch({type:
+"INCREASE_COUNT"})` in the browser console.
+You should see a `1` appear on the otherwise blank page.

 ## Dispatch an Initial Action to Render the View

 Currently, we have built our `changeState()` reducer, and the `dispatch()` and